reelsoftware/phpreelcms/themes.md

 ```
 A layout is a normal ".blade.php" file, thus you have access to any Blade, Laravel or phpReel components that you would normally use.
 Detailed description on these components is provided later in this documentation.

+The first thing to note from the layout about is the @yield('') directive.
+This acts as a placeholder for different content.
+For example, if you access the home page of your application, Blade will automatically replace @yield('content') with the content of that particular page.
+Thus you can separate different pages of your application while at the same time keeping the same layout across the whole app.

 # Components
 As we previously stated, components are basic functions that help you link phpReel to your HTML5 template (stuff like embedding a video, linking CSS or js files, and so on).
 In this section we will discuss in detail everything about these components, what is their purpose, and how you can use them to create your themes.